-Here is my Top 10 List of new 21stCentury realities facing businesses and brands today:
+Here is my Top 10 List of the new realities facing BRANDS today:

-- The nature of work and the talent economy – with talented people demanding fulfillment and satisfaction, not just a pay cheque at the end of the month.
+- The nature of WORK and the talent economy – working from home and people demanding fulfilment from their work, not just a pay cheque at the end of the month.

-Businesses and brands need to successfully navigate these and many other such unchartered oceans, and it seems most aren’t keeping up.
-Accenture reports (in 2017) that 87% of companies think they will be disrupted in the next 5 years, and yet only 7% percent have a plan.
+Businesses and brands need to successfully navigate these and many other such unchartered waters, and it seems most aren’t keeping up.
+Accenture reported (in 2018) that 87% of companies think they will be disrupted in the next 5 years, and yet only 7% percent have a plan.

 And this is what happens if you don’t have a plan.
 Blockbuster was the largest provider of home movie and video game rental services in the world, with 84,000 employees and more than 9,100 stores.
 “Never be without a movie” was their tagline.
 And while Netflix prepared itself for the streaming trend in home video viewing, Blockbuster was chasing additional revenue streams by selling candy and popcorn in its stores.
 As a business and a brand, Blockbuster totally failed to transform itself – even declining the opportunity to purchase Netflix for $50 million in 2000.